 However, as the Job One report explains, many state government workforces lack centralized succession planning, which will be detrimental to long-term success.
 In fact, only one-fifth of NEOGOV’s survey respondents from February 2020 reported centrally managed succession plans.
 Despite the current US workforce including five generations, Traditionalists and Baby Boomers will soon retire and leave gaps in leadership if succession planning is not put into place.

 The same survey found only 13% of surveyed state and local government employees and 7% of human resource directors agreed that training is “a good use of their time.”
 Less than half of respondents (48%) were satisfied with their organization’s support for advancing employees’ careers.

 “So much of the data in this report is eye-opening.
 We have helped a number of states implement technology that helps them scale the upskilling of their workforce as well as improve their employees’ performance and advance their careers, but in compiling this research, we learned that many other states appear to be way behind,” said Shane Evangelist, CEO of NEOGOV.

-The report also includes best practice examples from states, such as Louisiana’s 2016 planning effort that revealed key competencies for supervisors, Pennsylvania’s development of a retirement prediction model, and Tennessee’s implementation of a statewide employee learning curriculum.
+The Job One report also includes best practice examples from states, such as Louisiana’s 2016 planning effort that revealed key competencies for supervisors, Pennsylvania’s development of a retirement prediction model, and Tennessee’s implementation of a statewide employee learning curriculum.